linroid/FilterMenu/README.md

 ## Futures
  - Detect edge automatically
- - support for android menu resource
+ - Support for android menu resource

 ## Getting Started
  - Download the source to use it as library project, or grab via Maven